googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

   of mutations per BulkMutation.

 By default, the functionality is disabled.
-To enable, you need to add a couple of dependencies and configure an exporter.
 For example to enable metrics using [Google Stackdriver](https://cloud.google.com/monitoring/docs/):